 I don’t think it is possible to learn such a complex program fully from just one book and expected a book entitled ‘For Dummies’ to be less comprehensive than it actually was.
 I couldn’t help feeling that the information I needed was in there somewhere – I just needed to read a lot of stuff I didn’t want to know (at this stage) in order to get to it.

 For someone who already has a little AutoCad experience this may be a useful training aid and a future source of reference – but, for a complete beginner, like me, it is just little too detailed and difficult to follow.
-If I had known how much detail was included beforehand I may well have opted for one of the other popular titles such as the AutoCAD 2012 & AutoCAD LT 2012 Bible (watch this space for a review) which I’ll probably need to buy anyway at some future point?
+If I had known how much detail was included beforehand I may well have opted for one of the other popular titles such as the AutoCAD 2012 & AutoCAD LT 2012 Bible which I’ll probably need to buy anyway at some future point?